DoricoUserland/ni-komplete-modern-drummer/README.md

-# Dorico configuration to work with Komplete - Abbey Road Modern Drummer
+# Dorico configuration to work with Komplete Drum Kits

 ## Overview

-Dorico 3.5 mappings for Komplete Abbey Road Modern Drummer
+Dorico 3.5 mappings for Komplete:

+- Abbey Road Modern Drummer
-The template contains two mappings, one for white kit and one for sparkle kit.
-Depending on what kit you use, you need to select the right mapping.

-Instruments which are in one but not the other kit play wrong (although they are not mapped, they are not silent).
+  - Sparkle
+  - White
+- Abbey Road Vintage Drummer
+  - Ebony

 ## Installation

-You should be able to open sample project as a template (delete all the flows but keep the player).
+### Use sample project as a template

+Open the sample project, delete all flows, delete players / kits that you don't need and use that as a template.
+The drawback is that you can't combine multiple templates this way.

+### Import percussion kit, map and playback template

 You can manually install percussion kit and percussion map, as follows:

-1. In Dorico setup, create a new player and click "Import Kit" and import percussion-kit-white.doricolib or percussion-kit-sparkle.doricolib
+1. In Dorico setup, create a new player and click "Import Kit" and import percussion kit you want to use.
-2. Go to Play->Playback template,  import and apply plaback-template.dorico_pt
+2. Go to Play->Playback template,  import and apply Komplete - Abbey Road Modern Drummer.dorico_pt
 3. This will create Kontakt VST instrument with Sparkle kit at channel 1 and White kit at channel 2, with the appropriate mappings applied.
 Just make sure your kit is using the right channe

 ## Example project

 See sample-project.dorico

+## Notes

+The template contains percussion kits and mappings for each kit.

+Instruments which are in one but not the other kit may play wrong notes (although they are not mapped, they are not silent).

 ## Mapping